 - Section 1.
-This Agreement shall become effective the first day of the first month following ratification by the Parties and expires June 30, 2021, except where specifically stated otherwise in this Agreement. - Section 2.
-Either party may give written notice during the period of October 15-November 15, 2020 of its desire to negotiate a successor Agreement.
-Such negotiations shall commence with an exchange of written proposals by the parties no later than February 1, 2021. - Section 3.
-This Agreement shall not be opened during the term of the Agreement except by mutual agreement of the parties, by proper use of Article 7 Separability, or as provided in Section 2 or 4 of this Article or as otherwise specified in this Agreement.
+This Agreement shall become effective the first day of the first month following ratification by the Parties and expires June 30, 2026, except where specifically stated otherwise in this Agreement. - Section 2.
+Either party may give written notice during the period of October 15-November 15, 2025 of its desire to negotiate a successor Agreement.
+Such negotiations shall commence with an exchange of written proposals by the parties no later than February 1, 2026. - Section 3.
+Notwithstanding Sections 1 and 2, above, either party may elect to reopen this Agreement by written notice to the other Party between August 1 and 31, 2023 for the purpose of negotiating Article 21: Salary and, up to seven (7) additional articles, attendant letters of agreement, or letters of agreement to be selected by each party, and any others mutually agreed upon.
+Articles 22, 24, and the Letter of Agreement on Article 21 shall not be reopened by either Party during the reopener.
+Neither party may propose selective salary increases for more than five (5) classifications during the reopener, except by mutual agreement.